-Maintaining the health of natural features will be a major objective for the Vaughan Mills Centre Secondary Plan.
+Maintaining, restoring and enhancing the health of natural features to improve ecological integrity on and off-site will be a major objective for the Vaughan Mills Centre Secondary Plan.
 Consideration for managing post-development water recharge to pre-development conditions will be necessary in order to maintain the function of the groundwater system and other natural features (e.g. streams, wetlands, and forests).
-Future development will need to consider natural features and functions, towards providing suitable environmental protection measures that maintains the integrity and encourages naturalization of existing ecosystems and flood zones.
+Future development will need to consider natural features and functions, towards providing protection and extensive restoration measures to enhance and improve natural systems and their functions.